edemaine/kadira-compose/README.md

 and a built-in Mongo server instead of relying on an external service like mlab.com.

+Unfortunately, because of the way letsencrypt-nginx-proxy-companion works, I need ports 80 and 443 to point to kadira-engine instead of kadira-ui.
+So you need to access the UI via http port 4000.

 ## Configuration

 * **Expose** the following ports on your host: